jqhoogland/rationalia-starter/LW/Concepts/Differential Intellectual Progress.md

 Risk-increasing Progress
 ------------------------

 Technological advances — without corresponding development of safety mechanisms — simultaneously increase the capacity for both [friendly](https://wiki.lesswrong.com/wiki/Friendly_AI) and [unfriendly](https://wiki.lesswrong.com/wiki/Unfriendly_AI) AGI development.
-Presently, most AGI research is concerned with increasing its _capacity_ rather than its _safety_ and thus, most progress increases the risk for a [widespread negative effect](https://www.lesswrong.com/tag/existential-risk).
+Presently, most AGI research is concerned with increasing its _capacity_ rather than its _safety_ and thus, most progress increases the risk for a [[Existential Risk|widespread negative effect]].

 *   _Increased computing power._ Computing power continues to rise in step with [Moore's Law](http://www.intel.com/content/www/us/en/silicon-innovations/moores-law-technology.html), providing the raw capacity for smarter AGIs.
 This allows for more ['brute-force'](http://dictionary.reference.com/browse/brute+force) programming, increasing the probability of someone creating an AGI without properly understanding it.
 Such an AGI would also be harder to control.